drasi-project/docs/docs/content/platform-developer/_index.md

 linkTitle: "Platform Developer Guides"
 weight: 30
 description: >
-    Learn about contributing to the Reactive Graph platform
+    Learn about contributing to the Drasi platform
 ---